crazyhottommy/scRNAseq-analysis-notes/README.md

 ### advance of scRNA-seq tech
 * [Single-cell profiling of the developing mouse brain and spinal cord with split-pool barcoding](http://science.sciencemag.org/content/360/6385/176) no isolation of single cells needed!

-## The filed is advancing so fast!!
+## The field is advancing so fast!!

 check this website for the tools being added:
 https://www.scrna-tools.org/